Second voyage of James Cook: Vessels and provisions

 HMS Adventure began her career as the 340 ton North Sea collier Marquis of Rockingham, launched at Whitby in 1771.
 She was purchased by the Navy that year for £2,103 and named Rayleigh, then renamed Adventure.
 She was 97 ft long, 28 ft abeam and her draft was 13 ft and carried ten guns.
-Both were built at the Fishburn yard at Whitby and purchased from Captain William Hammond of Hull.
+Both ships were built at the Fishburn yard at Whitby and purchased from Captain William Hammond of Hull.

 Cook was asked to test the Larcum Kendall K1 chronometer on this voyage.
 The Board of Longitude had asked Kendall to copy and develop John Harrison's fourth model of a clock (H4) useful for navigation at sea.
 The first model finished by Kendall in 1769 was an accurate copy of H4, cost £450, and is known today as K1.
 Although constructed like a watch, the chronometer had a diameter of 13 cm and weighed 1.45 kg.
-Three other clocks, constructed by John Arnold were carried but did not withstand the rigors of the journey.
-The performance of the clocks was recorded in the logbooks of astronomers William Wales and William Bayly and as early as 1772 Wales had noted that the watch by Kendall was 'infinitely more to be depended on'.
+Three other clocks, constructed by John Arnold were carried but did not withstand the rigours of the journey.
+The performance of the clocks was recorded in the logbooks of astronomers William Wales and William Bayly, and as early as 1772 Wales had noted that the watch by Kendall was 'infinitely more to be depended on'.

 Provisions loaded onto the vessels for the voyage included 59531 lb of biscuit, 7,637 four-lb (approx 1.8 kg) pieces of salt beef, 14,214 two-lb (approx 1 kg) pieces of salt pork, 19 tuns (about 18,000 litres) of beer, 1397 impgal of spirits 1900 lb of suet and 210 impgal of 'Oyle Olive'.
 As anti-scorbutics they took nearly 20000 lb of 'Sour Krout' and 30 impgal of 'Mermalade of Carrots'.
 Both ships carried livestock, including bullocks, sheep, goats (for milk), hogs and poultry (including geese).
 The crews had fishing gear (supplied by Onesimus Ustonson) and a water purification system designed by Charles Irving was carried for distilling sea-water or purifying foul fresh-water.
 Various pieces of hardware (such as knives and axes) and trinkets (beads, ribbons, medallions) to be used for barter or as gifts for the natives were also taken aboard.